Puso90/Puso90/README.md

 Substack Blog - (https://t.co/pkwMy3Qtnk)

+...

+🌱 I’m currently studing a Software Development course with Codespace | 2024.

 <!--
 **Puso90/Puso90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.